nikhil-jnn/nikhil-jnn/README.md

 <br>

-## How about a quote before you go?
-<b> “Data will talk to you, if you’re willing to listen”
+# “Data will talk to you, if you’re willing to listen”

 <p align="middle">